BDC Hamburger Icon

 With so many restaurants to choose from, people can take their time finding the restaurant that will satisfy their taste buds.
 What could be a better way to capture their attention than by posting vibrant, great-looking images of your restaurant’s food?

-2. Create a simple, yet highly functional website.
+2. Create a simple yet highly functional website.

 You don’t need a fancy website with flashy images, moving parts and background music (they don’t usually work on mobile devices anyway).
-What you need is a simple, straightforward website that contains all the information that customers need to purchase your food products or make a reservation.
+What you need is a simple website that contains all the information that customers need to purchase your food products or make a reservation.
 The best restaurant website is one that contains your menu, contact information, location, operating hours and other relevant information.

 Did You Know?Did you know